openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Cellphonemount/Readme.md

 ## Safety
-Careful in case you're dealing with lasers!
+Take care in case you're dealing with lasers!